Super-Protocol/docs/docs/marketplace/all-orders/order.md

 The **Extend Lease** button opens the **Extend Lease** window that allows you to add SPPI tokens to the order balance:

 - For Fine-tune orders, it may be necessary to finish the computation.
-- For Deploy orders, it increases the time the model will be running.
+- For deployment orders, it increases the time the model will be running.

 <img src={require('../images/extend-lease.png').default} width="auto" height="auto" border="1"/>
 <br/>